 - There is no opportunity for re-sale of manufactured food products.
 The vendor must have prepared the food in a SCDHEC approved kitchen within CFM Boundaries (pg.
 25) - Applicants living outside of CFM Boundaries (pg.
-25) - Vendors cannot be part of a national franchise or a corporate chain of businesses - Locally produced packaged food products with broad national distribution - Vendors cannot duplicate an existing retail location that the vendor owns or operates; exceptions are made for bakers whose ovens are at the vendor's bakery and for vendors who own a restaurant and use the restaurant's commercial kitchen to prepare food items for sale at CFM.
-All kitchens must meet SCDHEC requirements, and the food items sold by the vendor at CFM shall not duplicate the food items sold by the vendor at the restaurant or business at CFM without written permission from CFM Management prior to vending.
+25) - Vendors cannot be part of a national franchise or corporate chain of businesses - Locally produced packaged food products with broad national distribution - Vendors cannot duplicate an existing retail location that the vendor owns or operates; exceptions are made for bakers whose ovens are at the vendor's bakery and for vendors who own a restaurant and use the restaurant's commercial kitchen to prepare food items for sale at CFM.
+All kitchens must meet SCDHEC requirements, and the food items sold by the vendor at CFM shall not duplicate the food items sold by the vendor at the restaurant.
+Vendors shall not use the name of an existing restaurant or business at CFM without written permission from CFM Management prior to vending.